GavinFrazar/teleport-challenge/design.md

 ## Authentication

-* X.509 certificates used for mutual authentication, issued by some trusted CA.
+* X.509 certificates used for mutual authentication, signed by some trusted CA.
-* For the project I will pre-generate keys and sign them for the server/client/CA as if I were the "trusted CA".
+* For the project I will pre-generate keys and sign them for the server/client/CA as if I were a root CA (the CA cert will be signed by the CA itself).

 ## Authorization